BashayerNouri/catch_me_if_you_can/03_welcome_message/02_python_2_print().md

 ----

-Are you ready the know the answer?
+Are you ready to know the answer?

 Let's start!

-Your `catch-me-if-you-can/demo.py` file, should look like the following:
+Your `catch-me-if-you-can/script.py` file, should look like the following:

 ```python
 print(True)